 1. Due to the stress that convention signups cause, NekoCon will be accepting Pre-Registration for the Cosplay Competition/Masquerade online.
-Online registration is now closed for 2016!
+Online registration is coming soon for 2017!
+Keep an eye out for the announcement!

 2. Online registration will be limited to the first 25 confirmed entries.
 Confirmed means they have been contacted by the Cosplay Staff and have replied to this contact.
 Once 25 entries have been reached, we will post here that Cosplay signup is full.
 On site at the convention there will be an additional five (5) slots open, with preference being given to young cosplayers.
 This limit will be strictly enforced.
 Any unused pre-registration slots will be transferred to the At-Con signups.